 Irma Arteaga recently received funding from the World Bank- SIEF’s COVID-19 emergency window program to evaluate the effects of technology on early childhood stimulation in rural Guatemala using a randomized control trial.
-She and her team are testing relative impacts of radio skits conveying early stimulation messages and variants that add recorded voice messages to provide information on how caregivers can interact with children and suggest child-parent play activities.
+She and her team are testing the impact of 2-minutes recorded voice messages to provide information on how caregivers can interact with children and suggest child-parent play activities.
 More information on this project can be found here.
 In September 2020, she received funding from the Office of Planning, Research and Evaluation (OPRE), in the Administration for Children and Families (ACF), at the US Department of Health and Human Services to study the effects of changes in the Child Care and Development Fund on the characteristics of children enrolled in various early care and education settings and whether there is evidence of differential impact among children from the lowest-income families or those residing in high-poverty communities and/or areas with higher percentages of Hispanic children.
 She is also currently the principal investigator in two projects funded by the US Department of Agriculture where she is using state administrative data from the Supplemental Nutrition Assistance Program and Medicaid to examine the relationship between SNAP patterns during a child’s first year of life and various infant preventative care outcomes, as well as the effects of changes in SNAP benefit size on various outcomes.
 For more information about these project click here and here.
 Her work has been published in various journals including Science, Social Science & Medicine, Economics of Education Review, Applied Economic Perspectives and Policy, Population Research and Policy Review, and Children and Youth Services Review, among others.

 Early Childhood Policy